HOME

 A little history

 Philosophy for Children (P4C) is a worldwide educational movement that began in 1972 with the work of Professor Matthew Lipman and colleagues at the IAPC.
-Lipman wrote special 'philosophical novels' for teachers and children to share.
-The novels were accompanied by comprehensive 'manuals' of additional resources and ideas.
-Lipman also suggested the 'community of enquiry' as an appropriate method and aim of P4C.
-Now Philosophy for Children is practised in more than thirty countries around the world using a wide variety of materials to instigate questioning and enquiry.
+Lipman wrote special 'philosophical novels' for use with children and comprehensive 'manuals' of accompanying resources.
+He also suggested the 'community of enquiry' as an appropriate method and aim of P4C.
+Now Philosophy for Children is practiced in more than thirty countries around the world using a wide variety of materials to instigate questioning and enquiry.
 Though the materials vary, the basic model of the community of enquiry and the methods Lipman introduced have remained remarkably robust and popular with teachers and pupils alike.